appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 The Transparency Log is implemented as a Merkle Tree to provide an immutable and cryptographically secure log of claim changes.
 Each change to the SE’s identity or associated claims results in a new “leaf” being added to the Merkle Tree.
 This tree structure enables the creation of Notary Receipts, which are verifiable cryptographic proofs that a particular claim was recorded at a specific time.

-### Issuance Agent (IA) Provisions New Subject Entity
+### Vetting Claim Agent (VCA) Provisions New Subject Entity

-The process begins when the Issuing Agent provisions a new SE.
-The IA performs KYC checks on the SE and records the SE’s identity in the Claim Graph.
+The process begins when the Vetting Claim Agent provisions a new SE.
+The VCA performs KYC checks on the SE and records the SE’s identity in the Claim Graph.
 The NA creates a new IdentityRoot node for the SE, representing their entity in the system.

 Claim Graph Structure (Entity Creation):